 Make sure everyone participates.
 What they "do," they "learn."
 Simply listening to an idea about how something should be done is never as effective as practicing it.
 Also, encourage participation in the discussion.
 Have everyone come in with a list of questions from prospects that have stumped them, as well as some answers they've given that have landed the sale.
 Then have discussions about these problems and keep track of the solutions that come up.

 Handouts (or e-mails) that recap some of the best ideas that were generated from the meeting can be sent out for reference later.
 You can also use this information to build a database of questions and answers that can be accessed electronically when a sales rep is stumped.

 - Encourage and motivate your sales staff through enthusiasm and on-target information.

 - Keep it lively!

 - Provide useful information, and make sure they understand why it is useful.

 - Make future sessions build on techniques learned from preceding sessions.

 - Have a reward system for those reps who have used the new techniques and been successful.

 - Set up regularly scheduled training sessions.

-For more information on building a sales team and related topics, check out the links on the next page.
+For more information on building a sales team and related topics, check out the links below.